samuheet/encryption-in-dotnet-core/README.md

 Run the HashingApp to get the hash for the name 'Alice'.
 Enter your username and password to get the Salted and Hashed value.
 Use the same username and password to decrypt.

 Run the SigningApp to generate a signature for the entered text.

+Run the SecureApp with username as 'Alice' and Passoword as 'Pa$$w0rd' to get the role of Alice.